 Local governments across Tampa Bay have teamed up to improve recycling efforts in the region.
-No matter which Tampa Bay area community you call home, all residential recycling programs throughout Hillsborough and Pinellas counties now recycle the same items but we all also face the same challenge of contamination – attempting to recycle soiled items or materials our programs don’t accept.
+Recycling rules vary by jurisdiction based on collection and processing capabilities so please check with your local recycling service provider to ensure you are recycling correctly and helping our region avoid the common challenge of contamination - attempting to recycle soiled items or materials our programs don’t accept.

 Whether you have been recycling for decades or just started, it’s worth taking a second look to make sure you are recycling correctly.
 Recycling technology and processes change over time, so recycling program rules change, too.

 Putting recyclables in plastic bags can ruin your recycling efforts.
 The automated equipment used to sort recyclables at the recycling processing facilities cannot remove items from plastic bags.
 This means bagged recyclables get set aside as trash.

 Bagged items are dangerous for workers to open, since they often include broken glass or other sharp objects, and if the contents are trash it can ruin other recyclables.
 Plastic bags also tangle up the sorting equipment causing damage, work slowdowns, and hazards for workers.